devsgnr/breadroll/README.md

 ⚠️ EXPERIMENTAL - This is still in active development and very much experimental, it is still in it's early stages very rough around the edges.

-ts_df, short for **Typescript Dataframe**, is a simple lightweight application library for parsing csv, tsv and other delimited file, performing EDA (exploratory data analysis) and SIMD (single instruction / multiple data) operation on multivariate datasets.
-Think pandas but written in Typescript and developed on the Bun.js Runtime.
+ts_df, short for **Typescript Dataframe**, is a simple lightweight application library for parsing csv, tsv and other delimited file, for statistical, EDA (exploratory data analysis) and SIMD (single instruction / multiple data) operations on multivariate datasets.
+Think `pandas` but written in Typescript and developed on the Bun.js Runtime.

 Here an example with a dataset gotten from [Kaggle](https://www.kaggle.com/datasets/inductiveanks/employee-salaries-for-different-job-roles)